APLMOOC/APLMOOC/docs/course/ch2/part2.md

 130200 113200 120000 148700 132400
 ```

-Of course, your salary is higher because you took the initiative, which is a very important skill for an astronaut.

 You also feel like a new notebook for your very mission-critical logging hobby would be nice.

 ```apl